How to Hire The Best Developers: 5 Crazy Tactics That Work

 Otherwise, stop talking!

-ii) Bring your developers
+Bring your developers

-iii) Make sure everyone has a good time
+Make sure everyone has a good time

+This sounds simple but it makes a huge difference.
 Make sure everyone has a drink in hand and someone to talk to.
-If you spot someone in a corner by themselves, do your best to introduce them to someone else and help them meet people (plenty of introverts will really appreciate this).
+If you spot someone in a corner by themselves, do your best to introduce them to someone and help them meet people (plenty of introverts will really appreciate this).

-iv) Don’t spam after the event
+Don’t spam them after the event

 Hosting or sponsoring the event will probably give you a shiny list of the attendees names and email addresses.
 Handle this with care.

-5. Find candidates through Goodreads
+5. Find new candidates through Goodreads

 Well, the beauty of Goodreads is that recruiters can get their hands on reviews of popular engineering books.

-This is a real godsend.
+These are people who usually have similar interests (and capabilities), and make great additions to your leads list as well.
 Researching candidates in this way has the added benefit of helping you brush up on your technical knowledge for the interview stage!